gmullerb/code-common-tasks/README.md

 For Coverage report location in `unitTest` or `test` tasks, define `coverageReportAt`, e.g.:

-* For some external tools defined in `codeCommonTasks.toolsForCoverage` these values are automatically "set":
+* For some external tools defined in `codeCommonTasks.tasksForCoverage` these values are automatically "set":
   * jacocoTestReport.
   * `coverageReportAt` overrides this values.